laravel-ja/ja-docs-12.x/original-en/horizon.md

 ```

 > [!WARNING]
-> The `timeout` value should always be at least a few seconds shorter than the `retry_after` value defined in your `config/queue.php` configuration file.
+> When using the `auto` balancing strategy, Horizon will consider in-progress workers as "hanging" and force-kill them after the Horizon timeout during scale down.
+Always ensure the Horizon timeout is greater than any job-level timeout, otherwise jobs may be terminated mid-execution.
+In addition, the `timeout` value should always be at least a few seconds shorter than the `retry_after` value defined in your `config/queue.php` configuration file.
 Otherwise, your jobs may be processed twice.

 <a name="job-backoff"></a>
 ### Job Backoff